 Our California criminal defense attorneys will explain the following in this article:

-- 1. What is the legal definition of tattooing or offering to tattoo a minor?
+- 1. Is it illegal to tattoo a minor?

 - 3. Penalties, punishment, and sentencing